tirmisula/tirmisula.github.io/content/posts/deep-boltzman-machine.md

 \end{cases}
 $$

-### DBM structure
+## DBM intro

-The graph structure of DBM is similar to DBN:
+Consider a DBM with 3 layers, it's graph structure is similar to DBN:

 <div style="text-align: center;">